Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Components Delivered/VCA_system_layer/vca-token.md

 ## Use Cases

-### Transaction Validation (TTVP)
+### Action and Transaction Validation (TAVP)
-Used in the **Trusted Transaction Validation Protocol**, the VCA Token presents a transaction or sensitive action message associated with a randomized keypad for the user to enter a short code.
+Used in the **Trusted Action Validation Protocol**, the VCA Token presents a transaction or sensitive action message associated with a randomized keypad for the user to enter a short code.
 The input is evaluated securely and signed via SE.

 ### Recovery File
 Used as a **secure file for recovery**, the VCA Token is stored in the cloud or locally.
 When executed during a recovery flow, it confirms user intent and provides a proof of interaction, without ever exposing the recovery secret.